Piecre24/Kenneth-s-Portfolio/README.md

 # Kenneth-s-Portfolio
 Web design of my CV

+## Things to do
+ - Change links toward websites
+ - Add more projects
+ - Analyze whats needs to be add

 ## This Repo is a website based upon my CV and it will be deploy in Heroku

 ## Knexfile dont work meaning Database is not functional to deploy